PhysPeach/oauth2-demo/README.md

 # oauth2-demo
-A demo application by beego for oauth2 with Discord.
+A demo application by beego for oauth2.